fserb/canvas2D/spec/display-list-object.md

 }
 ```

-> _**Why**: Drawing text into a DLO allows that text to be accessed later by the application, extensions and the implementation, improving the accessibility of Canvas-based applications._
+> _**Why**: Drawing text into a DLO or a `2dRetained` canvas context allows that text to be accessed later by the application, extensions and the implementation, improving the accessibility of Canvas-based applications._

 ### Formatted Text